The Complete Guide to Knowledge Base Articles

 Numbered steps can be helpful when guiding users through a particular set-up or problem-solving task.
 LastPass does this well for users who cannot gain access to their account.
 It also features an extensive FAQ section of commonly asked questions and an option to escalate the case.

 After laying the foundations of your knowledge base, it’s time to start creating it.
 This may take some time, but you can always prioritise or rank articles by how important you think they are and how much your customers are likely to benefit from them.
 A knowledge base is a work in progress, so you should always be adding content to it.

 Speaking of which, it’s a good idea to get yourself some knowledge base software that will grow as your business grows.
 You don’t want to put lots of effort into a knowledge base that fails to scale with your organisation!

 Getting to grips with technical writing

 You’re likely to need to do some technical writing at some point in your knowledge base creation.
 Technical writing is a bit of a unique skill, in that it takes complicated and jargon-filled information and simplifies it for everyone to understand.
-It’s so involved, that we’ll go into more detail about it in another article.
+It’s so involved, that we’ll go into more detail about popular tools for technical writing.